Home Energy-Efficiency Upgrades for Beginners

 Ideally, the rim joists will be insulated on the interior with rigid-foam insulation or spray-foam insulation.
 If the rim joists are uninsulated, it’s a good idea to air-seal the area and install insulation.

 If the rim joists are insulated with fiberglass batts, you may have a problem.
 Pull away some of the fiberglass and inspect the rim joists.
 If you see signs of mold or rot, it’s probable that the fiberglass insulation is the cause of the moisture problem.
 (This phenomenon is more common in very cold climates than in mild climates.)
 If you find mold or rot, you’ll probably want to remove all of the fiberglass insulation and allow the rim joists to dry.
 Once these areas are dry, insulate the rim joists with rigid-foam or spray-foam insulation.
-(For more information on insulating rim joists, see Basement Insulation.)

 Inspect your basement walls for insulation.
-If the insulation is visible, it should be easy to inspect.
+If the basement wall insulation is visible, it should be easy to inspect.
 In this location, what you want to see is rigid-foam or spray-foam insulation.
 If you see fiberglass batts, that’s worrisome.
 Peel back one of the batts to look for any mold that might be growing behind the batts.
 If you see rigid foam behind the batts, that’s good news, and the batts can probably stay.

 If you don’t see any insulation on the interior of your basement walls, it’s possible that your basement walls have exterior insulation.
 Go outdoors and check the top of one of your walls.
 If your walls appear to be finished with stucco, pierce the stucco with an awl or a long punch.
 If you discover rigid foam behind the stucco, that’s good news.